myrrlyn/apocrypha.es/priv/archive/1p1fip.md

 ### Color and Tone

-I apologize for data-spam, but this is the unified Tone/Color/God table and I'm going to base the rest of this post off of it.
+I apologize for data-spam, but this is the unified Tone/Color/God table and I’m going to base the rest of this post off of it.
 For ease of reading, the Aedra are in bold and the Prominent Daedra in italics.